ELEC

 2010s

-January 19‚ 2010– ELEC Vice Chairman Peter Tober attends his last meeting after accepting an appointment as Assistant Counsel to Governor Chris Christie.
+January 19‚ 2010– ELEC Vice Chairman Peter J. Tober attends his last meeting after accepting an appointment as Assistant Counsel to Governor Christopher J. Christie.
 On February 1‚ 2011‚ he becomes Executive Director of the State Ethics Commission after an appointment by the Governor.

-January 20‚ 2010– Governor Chris Christie issues Executive Order 7 extending the definition of business entity to include labor unions and organizations.
-The state Appellate Court on May 7‚ 2010 vacates the order‚ insisting legislation is necessary to make that change.
-41
+January 20‚ 2010– Governor Christopher J. Christie issues Executive Order 7 extending the definition of business entity to include labor unions and organizations.
+In Communications Workers of America‚ AFL-CIO v.
+Christie‚ the state Appellate Court on May 7‚ 2010 vacates the order‚ insisting legislation is necessary to make that change.49

-September 08‚ 2010– Governor Chris Christie unveils a broad ethics reform package‚ including an end to the “fair and open” loophole in pay–to–play laws‚ consolidation of pay–to–play regulation into a single statute‚ extension of pay–to–play laws to labor unions‚ and an end to the practice of “wheeling.”
+September 8‚ 2010– Governor Christopher J. Christie unveils a broad ethics reform package‚ including an end to the “fair and open” loophole in pay-to-play laws‚ consolidation of pay-to-play regulation into a single statute‚ extension of pay-to-play laws to labor unions‚ and an end to the practice of “wheeling.”

 November 10‚ 2010– ELEC announces that it has received the “Best Official New Jersey Web Site” award by the Documents Association of New Jersey.